Freedom Bell: Occasions for ringing

 The bell is rung daily for five minutes at noon, and at midnight on Christmas Eve and on New Year's Eve.
 A recording of the ringing was broadcast by RIAS, the American radio in West Berlin, every Sunday just before noon.
-These broadcasts have been continued by the successor of RIAS, Deutschlandradio Kultur.
-In the radio broadcasts, the ringing of the bell is followed by an excerpt from the text of the "Declaration of Freedom" in German, read by prominent theatre actors.
+These broadcasts have been continued by the successor of RIAS, Deutschlandfunk Kultur.
+In the radio broadcasts, the ringing of the bell is followed by an excerpt from the text of the "Declaration of Freedom" in German.

 The bell has also been rung on several special occasions: the 1953 Uprising of June 17, the 1956 Hungarian Uprising, the construction of the Berlin Wall in 1961, and the Reunification of Germany of 1990.
-In 2001, the bell was rung on occasion of the September 11, 2001 attacks, and thousands of Berlin citizens paid their respect at John-F.-Kennedy-Platz in front of the former city hall of West Berlin.
+In 2001, the bell was rung following the September 11, 2001 attacks, and thousands of Berlin citizens paid their respect at John-F.-Kennedy-Platz in front of the former city hall of West Berlin.